-Périgord Truffles are highly-prized edible fungi.
-These truffles are so expensive to buy that they are generally shaved very thinly and added sparingly to a meal.
+Summer Truffles are highly-prized edible fungi, although their aroma and flavour are not generally considered to be in the same league as Piedmont White Truffle or Perigord Truffles.
+Truffles are so expensive to buy that tey are generally shaved very thinly and added sparingly to a meal.
 One way to make a truffle go further is to extract 'truffle oil' from the fruitbody and use it as a spray.
 Most so-called truffle oil available in shops does not contain truffles at all but is produced synthetically to replicate (to some degree!) the unique odour of real truffles.

 Fascinated by Fungi, 2nd Edition, Pat O'Reilly 2016, reprinted by Coch-y-bonddu Books in 2022.

 Dennis, R.W.G.
 (1981).
 British Ascomycetes; Lubrecht & Cramer; ISBN: 3768205525.

 Breitenbach, J. & Kränzlin, F. (1984).
 Fungi of Switzerland.
 Volume 1: Ascomycetes.
 Verlag Mykologia: Luzern, Switzerland.